Sam Barber (singer): 2023–present: Million Eyes and Restless Mind

 On July 19, 2024, Barber released "Tear Us Apart" as a single from the soundtrack album, Twisters: The Album.

 On August 9, 2024, Barber announced via Instagram his 25-city "Restless Mind" concert tour and the release of his next single, "Better Year".
 On August 23, 2024, Barber released a two-song single which contained "Better Year" and a cover of an unreleased song written by Tyler Childers, "Jersey Giant".
 On October 11, 2024, Barber released another single, "Thought of You".
 Three days later, Barber announced the release of his debut album, Restless Mind, which was released on November 1, 2024.
 The album contains 28 tracks, including "Streetlight", "S.O.B.", and "Straight and Narrow", as well as his three most recent singles.
 The album became Barber’s breakthrough onto the Billboard 200, peaking at 48.

 Barber released the single "Man of the Year" on April 18, 2025, and "Home Tonight" on July 18, while announcing a forthcoming third EP.
 The EP, Music for the Soul, was released on August 1, and contains 7 songs including "Man of the Year" and "Home Tonight".

+In April 2026, Sam Barber released his second full-length studio album in 2026 titled Broken View, adding onto the reflective and emotionally-charged music that made him famous.
+The songs in the album have an array of sounds ranging from simpler acoustic numbers to more complex and richly-layered productions, showcasing his progression as an artist, lyrically and musically.

+The main themes explored in the album revolve around reflection and change in one's life, as well as complicated relationships.
+Some of the songs in "Broken View" have become very popular with listeners and critics alike because of their vulnerable lyrics and more coherent style of music compared to his previous album.
+The album is considered as a more polished piece of work by many people, helping cement Barber's position among emerging artists in the field.